Prevention, Training & Research

 Institute of Clinical and Professional Training and Research

-Founded in 1957, the Institute of Clinical and Professional Training and Research (ICPTR) provides high-quality psychological and educational resources, consultation, and training to Devereux and other child and youth-serving organizations, including government agencies, early childhood programs, schools and community-based systems of care.
+Founded in 1957, the Institute of Clinical and Professional Training and Research (ICPTR) provides high-quality psychological and educational resources, consultation, and training to Devereux Advanced Behavioral Health and other child and youth-serving organizations, including government agencies, early childhood programs, schools and community-based systems of care.
 ICPTR operates three centers, the Center for Effective Schools, the Center for Resilient Children and Direct Care Training Resources, all of which provide training and resources to promote the social and emotional wellbeing of all individuals.
-In addition, Devereux has offered an APA accredited Professional Psychology Internship Training Program for more than 50 years.
-Read on to learn more about the work of ICPTR.
+In addition, Devereux Advanced Behavioral Health has offered an APA accredited Professional Psychology Internship Training Program for more than 50 years.
+Read below to learn more about the work of ICPTR.

 Center for Effective Schools